Xirider/finetune-gpt2xl/README.md

 1. Install the Google Cloud SDK: [Click Here](https://cloud.google.com/sdk/docs/install)
 2. Register a Google Cloud Account, create a project and set up billing
 3. Request a quota limit increase for "GPU All Regions" to 1
-4. Log in and initialize the cloud sdk with `gcloud auth` and `login gcloud init`
+4. Log in and initialize the cloud sdk with `gcloud auth login` and `gcloud init`

 ### Create VM